DanielProano/Lilypond-Parser/README.md

 ## Folder: Parser

-### Original
+### C Scale

 In this folder, I started to make the parsing code.
 I first experimented with

 reading in a Lilypond file programmatically.
 Before, I only transposed with